0xSero/partisia-docs/docs/programmers_guide.md

 ### Cheap memcpy (or _why_ you should definitely link `pbc_lib`)

-The SDK exposes cheaper (in terms of gas) versions of the `memcpy` and `memmove` functions.
+The compiler exposes cheaper (in terms of gas) versions of the `memcpy` and `memmove` functions.
 These functions are commonly used for copying bytes around directly, but are (thankfully) rarely manually used in Rust, though they may still occur in compiled programs due to lower-level libraries and compiler optimizations.
-Your compiled contracts will be using `memcpy` for (de)serialization, hence why the SDK defines these alternatives.
+Your compiled contracts will be using `memcpy` for (de)serialization, hence why the compiler defines these alternatives.

 The `pbc_lib` crate overwrites these functions with versions that directly interact with the PBC WASM Interpreter to trigger the interpreter's built-in support for quickly copying data around.